MarsUniversity/ece387-robotics/docs/handouts/labs/lab3/lab3.md

 way to store lots of data would be to use a binary form of json (bson^[https://en.wikipedia.org/wiki/BSON]) with some method of compress to reduce the data file size.

+**Note:** We will use `bagit` again later when working with the Roomba to record sensor and camera data.

-## Task 2: Calibrate
+## Task 2: Determine Calibration

 Now open a new `jupyter notebook` and input the first set of data.
 Use the template provided and determine the biases of the IMU.

-## Task 3: Test
+## Task 3: Correct for Biases

 Once you have the biases, apply them to the second set of data and see if you get what you expect.
 Also plot the second set of data without the calibration data so see what an uncalibrated IMU gives you ... are the results noticeably bad?

+## Turn In

-When you are done, print out and turn in your `jupyter notebook`.
+When you are done, print out and turn in your `jupyter notebook` showing *Task 2* and *Task 3*.